If you don’t know anything about football, simply use one of our talking points below.

 He’s fulfilling that false nine role rather nicely.

-He’s good at going forward but he’s shit at defending.
+He’s good at going forward but he’s bad at defending.

-Was there contact?
-If so, it was a horror tackle and he should have been booked or sent off.
-No exceptions.
+If so, it was a horror tackle and he should have been booked or arrested for assault.

 Form is temporary.
 Class is permanent.

-Use this phrase whenever an under-performing striker manages to do the job that he gets paid to do.
+Use this phrase whenever an under-performing striker manages to do the job that he gets paid a ridiculous amount of money to do.

 Technique is permanent.